Skip to main content

 An amino acid that plays a crucial role in the human body, including in the gut.

-This amino acid helps protect and repair the gut lining, reducing the risk of leaky gut syndrome, which can lead to various health issues.
-L-glutamine supplements are used in the management of certain gastrointestinal conditions, such as IBD, to help with tissue repair and reduce symptoms.
+L-Glutamine helps protect and repair the gut lining, reducing the risk of leaky gut syndrome.
+L-glutamine supplements are used in the management of certain gastrointestinal conditions, including irritable bowel syndrome (IBS).

 BAOBAB FRUIT POWDER

-3 in 1 gut support.
+This nutrient-rich superfood provides 3 in 1 gut support.
 Rich in vitamin C, Prebiotic Fiber and Polyphenols.
-With Leaky gut there is a gradual deterioration of the lining of the gut , a degeneration of connective tissue and collagen.
+With Leaky gut there is a gradual deterioration of the lining of the gut, a degeneration of connective tissue and collagen.
 Vitamin C is an important nutrient that supports collagen health.
 In addition to being rich in prebiotic fiber.
 Baobab contains 6 times more Vitamin C than citrus and an abundance of flavonoids, polyphenols that reduce inflammation and improve gut microbiome health.

 KAIBAE Prebiotic Baobab fruit powder